persalys/persalys/python/doc/examples/examples.rst

 6-3-2 Results
 *************

-The results window contains these tables.
+The result window includes the following tables.

 .. image:: FORM_summary_result.png
     :align: center

-The icon nearby the iterations number value warns the user that the maximum of iterations has been reached and maybe the optimisation result is not accurate enough.
+When the maximum number of iterations has been reached, an warning icon appears nearby the iterations number value: it warns the user that the optimisation result may not be accurate enough.

 The **Design point** tab indicates the value of the design point in the standard space and in the physical space.
 The table contains the importance factors which are displayed in